Didisimmons/LILELI-QUIZ-GAME/test.md

 6. Adjust the screen width and make sure the button controls are responsive for all devices without looking distorted or unappealing.

      By adjusting the screen width, it is possible to see that the button is responsive to the screen, with its text content in the centre appearing bold.
 However, the buttons on a mobile device appear very bold and unappealing, so the font size of the buttons, as well as the header text above it, were adjusted for different breakpoints.
 This change improves the site's visual appeal and eliminates the clustered appearance.
-Please see the screenshot below.
+Please see the screenshot below of new image header and adjusted buttons.

      ![ new start page](assets/images/new_startpage.png).